Coverage

 SonarQube Integration

-To import SAPL coverage into SonarQube, enable the SonarQube report and configure the import path in your SonarQube project settings:
+To import SAPL coverage into SonarQube, enable the SonarQube report and configure the import path:

 <configuration>